Axway/amplify-central/content/en/docs/manage_marketplace/marketplace_corruption.md

 ## Before you start

-You need to understand what is an asset, a product and know how to navigate in the marketplace.
+You need to understand what an asset and a product are and know how to navigate the Marketplace.

 ## Objectives